Content marketing for accountants – the complete guideHow content can help your firm engage with the clients it really wants

 Others just want to build their sales funnel – to get as many potential clients as possible to visit the site, initiate a conversation and, hopefully, start doing business.

-In which case, elegant prose is less important than hitting those keywords.
+In which case, elegant prose is less important than effective search engine optimisation and hitting those keywords.

 But remember, it’s never worth completely mangling your copy for the purposes of SEO – readers are sophisticated, can tell when it’s happening, and don’t much like it.

 In our experience, when we talk about content, most people immediately think of blog posts.